 6. Remove any external hive feeders to prevent them from being blown off, possibly further exposing your colonies to wind and rain.

-We hope that you, your family, and your apiary stay safe during this storm!
+We hope that you, your family, and your apiary stay safe during this hurricane season!